UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 Oregon plans to offer a public option for health insurance and is currently studying its options.
-The public option will be offered on the Oregon health insurance marketplace at a cheaper rate if approved.
+The Oregon health insurance Marketplace will offer the public option at a cheaper rate if approved.
 Here’s what you need to know about Oregon health insurance.

 - Average Household Income: Oregon’s average household income is $88,137, and the median income is $65,667.